jguo108/video-scripts/Prompts to Get a Good Book Summary.md

 Identify the central thesis of this book.
 Explain it in one sentence, then elaborate as if explaining it to someone who hasn’t read the book.
 Include:
 * The central claim or purpose of the book
-* The key problem or question the author addresses
+* The key problems or questions the author is trying to address
-* Explain why the argument matters and its significance
+* Explain why that matters and its significance
 * The historical, social, theoretical context in which to ground the argument
 * The most surprising findings/conclusions